 - 1. In the Setup, go to System > Registry. - 2.
 In the Registry, navigate to sessions.[session name].icon. - (i) For technical reasons, some registry keys do not match the session's name.
 For example, RDP sessions are found under the key winconnect[0-...]. - 3.
 Enter under Icon name the absolute path to your custom icon as shown in the sample picture below.

 4. Click Ok to save the changes.

 How to Change the Font Color of the Desktop Icons

-You want to alter the font color of the desktop icons, but there is no obvious way to do that in the Setup.
+You want to alter the font color of the desktop icons.

-• IGEL OS 11.01.100 or higher
+• IGEL OS 11.05.100 or higher